-- Develop a deeper relationship and mutual understanding of needs and priorities
+- Gain a better understanding of the needs and priorities of your prospects.

-- Give clear direction for the next conversation
+- Provide a clear direction for the next conversation.

 - Unprepared for questions